Endemic Pathogens Are Making You Crazy And Then Killing You: Toxoplasmosis Spotlight

 Spotlight Pathogen: Toxoplasmosis Gondii

 People who catch Toxoplasmosis often have no symptoms.
-If they do, they may experience an acute infection of mild flu-like symptoms.Think about how many times you've had a cold or mild flu, perhaps one of those times it was actually from a pathogen such as Toxoplasma.
-After entering your system, the Toxoplasmosis infection then enters a dormant phase, during which bradyzoites (slow, multiplying cell forms) create clusters within a cyst that become permanently lodged in your muscle and brain tissues.
-Toxoplasma gondii is occasionally also found expressed in conditions around the eyes, the lining of the lungs and also the heart.
+If they do, they may experience an acute infection of mild flu-like symptoms.
+Think about how many times you've had a cold or mild flu; perhaps one of those times was actually from a pathogen such as Toxoplasma.
+After entering your system, the Toxoplasmosis infection enters a dormant phase, during which bradyzoites (slow, multiplying cell forms) create clusters within a cyst that become permanently lodged in your muscle and brain tissues.
+Toxoplasma gondii is occasionally also found expressed in conditions around the eyes, the lungs lining, and the heart.

 However, the real damage happens in the brain.
 Toxoplasma gondii alters the molecular composition of the brain’s connections, which are known as synapses.
-Studies show that Toxoplasma gondii carriers have fewer proteins in the vicinity of the glutamate-releasing excitatory synapses, which make up 30-40% of the brain.
+Studies show that Toxoplasma gondii carriers have fewer proteins near the glutamate-releasing excitatory synapses, which comprise 30-40% of the brain.
 Malfunctions of these synapses are associated with depression, schizophrenia and autism, among other conditions.
 Toxoplasmosis seropositivity was associated with a three-fold greater risk of anxiety disorders, and a seven times greater risk of suicide attempts (!), especially in women over 40.
 Two separate reviews into Toxoplasmosis and schizophrenia have both found that people infected with the parasite are about 2.7 times more likely to express schizophrenic symptoms.
 In a sane world, we would take a bunch of the taxpayer money we spend on mental health awareness and pour it into the study of pathogens like EBV and Toxoplasmosis!

 It gets worse.

 In one study, the prevalence of Toxoplasmosis in particular countries appears to correlate with 23% of disease burden variability.
 This paper is fascinating.
 For noncommunicable diseases, a difference of 1% in the prevalence of Toxoplasmosis corresponded to a difference of 26.33 Disability Adjusted Life Years per 100,000 inhabitants.
-In other words, a 1% increase in Toxoplasmosis cases was associated with the loss of the equivalent of 26.33 years of full health per 100,000 people.
+In other words, a 1% increase in Toxoplasmosis cases was associated with losing the equivalent of 26.33 years of full health per 100,000 people.
 In the paper, the prevalence of Toxoplasmosis potentially explained 6.4% between countries variability in DALY.

 What to do?!

 Why aren't we tackling pathogens like Toxoplasma with the same gumption that we tackled COVID-19?
 Firstly, it's probably simply too endemic for people to care.
 Pathogens such as Toxoplasma, Herpes and Epstein-Barr have become part of our normal way of life.
 Unless you have cold sores, genital herpes or glandular fever, you may not even be aware that you carry Herpes simplex or EBV.
-As for Toxoplasmosis, you really have no idea.
+As for Toxoplasmosis, you have no idea.
 Before today, you may not have even known about it.
 And if you want to test for it, a regular doctor will think you're insane.
 Tests are not easily accessible, and most Toxoplasmosis tests are for acute symptomatic infections.
 I've worked with a Doctor over the last few years to generate a blueprint of my pathogen exposure via antibody testing and have put considerable effort into reducing my HSV-1 (cold sore) viral load and much to my surprise, according to the few types of Toxoplasmosis IgG antibody tests that are available (and that I have repeated) I am supposedly not a carrier.

 That was until I found this paper.

-The highlight of my year was stumbling across a paper entitled Intestinal delta-6-desaturase activity determines host range for Toxoplasma sexual reproduction.
+The highlight of this research project was stumbling across a paper entitled Intestinal delta-6-desaturase activity determines host range for Toxoplasma sexual reproduction.
 As mentioned previously, cats are the only definitive hosts of Toxoplasmosis.
 The biological reasons behind this were largely unknown.
-That was, until now.
+That was until now.
 Here, the researchers noted that cats are the only mammals that lack delta-6-desaturase activity in their intestines.
 Delta-6-desaturase is an enzyme required for linoleic acid metabolism.
 It results in cats having systemic excess of linoleic acid.
 By inhibiting delta-6-desaturase in mice, and supplementing their diet with linoleic acid, Toxoplasma Gondii development happened in mice.
 Yes, by deactivating delta-6-desaturase and giving mice linoleic acid, you can, in the eye of Toxoplasma Gondii, TURN MICE INTO CATS.

 I repeat: WE CAN TURN MICE INTO CATS.